BoxcarsAI/boxcars/README.md

 ## Concepts
 All of these concepts are in a module named Boxcars:

-- Prompt: used by an Engine to generate text results.
-- Engine: an entity that generates text from a Prompt.
-OpenAI's LLM text generatory is the default Engine if no other is specified.
-- Boxcar: an encapsulation of a concept that performs something of interest (such as search, math, or SQL).
-A Boxcar can use an Engine to do its work.
+- Boxcar - an encapsulation that performs something of interest (such as search, math, SQL or an Active Record Query).
+A Boxcar can use an Engine (described below) to do its work.
-- Train: Given a list of Boxcars and optionally an Engine, a Train breaks down a problem into pieces for individual Boxcars to solve.
+- Train - Given a list of Boxcars and optionally an Engine, a Train breaks down a problem into pieces for individual Boxcars to solve.
 The individual results are then combined until a final answer is found.
-ZeroShot is the only current implementation of Train, and you can either construct it directly or use `Boxcars::train` when you want to build a Train.
+ZeroShot is the only current implementation of Train (but we are adding more soon), and you can either construct it directly or use `Boxcars::train` when you want to build a Train.
+- Prompt - used by an Engine to generate text results.
+Most of the Boxcars have built-in prompts, so you only need to worry about these if you are extending the system.
+- Engine - an entity that generates text from a Prompt.
+OpenAI's LLM text generator is the default Engine if no other is specified.

 ## Installation